 What to Do With Leftover Grilled Steak

-I lived in Emerson, NJ for all of about one year so I'm sure that's how my dad knew of this place.
-According to their web site, “The Emerson Hotel, originally called Etna House, then Block's Hall, has stood on Emerson Plaza East since 1872 and was one of several along the railroad tracks to feed and shelter travelers. ” So this place has some history.
+I lived in Emerson, NJ, for all about one year, so I'm sure that's how my dad knew of this place.
+According to their website, "The Emerson Hotel, originally called Etna House, then Block's Hall, has stood on Emerson Plaza East since 1872 and was one of several along the railroad tracks to feed and shelter travelers. "

 I'm sure The Emerson Hotel has changed since I was there as a kid, but I can still recreate this dish at home and let my kids get a taste of a dish from my past.
-Better yet, one day we should jump in the car and drive up to Emerson, see if the house I spent a year in is still there and enjoy dinner at the hotel.
+Better yet, one day, we should jump in the car and drive up to Emerson, see if the house I spent a year in is still there, and enjoy dinner at the hotel.

 Sliced Steak Sandwich Recipe

-2 large yellow onions
+- 2 large yellow onions

-4 tablespoons butter
+- 4 tablespoons butter

-Leftover steak sliced into thin strips
+- leftover steak sliced into thin strips

-Salt & Pepper, to taste
+- salt & pepper to taste

-Slice the onions into rings and separate the rings.
-Heat a fry pan large enough to hold the onions over medium heat.
+- Heat a fry pan large enough to hold the onions over medium heat.
 Add 2 tablespoons of butter the onions and slowly cook (sweat) over medium-low heat until honey colored.

-Melt the other two tablespoons of butter and brush some on one side of each piece of bread.
+- Melt the other two tablespoons of butter and brush some on one side of each piece of bread.
 Reserve the rest of the melted butter for assembly.

-To assemble, plate four bread points on each plate.
+- To assemble, plate four bread points on each plate.
 Top with a slice of steak, then drizzle a little of the reserved melted butter over the top of each piece.